HUNGRY WHILE CUTTING? 12 WAYS TO REDUCE HUNGER ON A DIET

 When your daily caloric expenditure exceeds your caloric intake, your body will naturally kick into survival mode and produce feelings of hunger to motivate you to eat.
 This response is automatic and hard-wired, it’s uncomfortable, and there’s really no way around it.

 For some people, these feelings of hunger are more intense and difficult to deal with, while for others they’re less intense and not as big of an issue.
-One thing to try and remember is how far you have come on your journey.
-You have worked incredibly hard to have the body you now have.
-Some people have surgery in order to regain confidence in their appearance, so be thankful that your body is a better place that has been in previous times.

 In any case, two things are for certain…